rogeruiz/write/dress-code/_posts/2021-10-01-check-for-changes-on-git-pull.markdown

 machine.

 With a `post-merge` Git hook, you can run an arbitrary number of commands whenever certain files or directories change.
+These examples only run `echo` commands as it could be intrusive to run code on other's machines, but it's easy enough to run a command rather than only suggest running a command if you'd like.
+After all, the `post-merge` hook is a local Bash script.

 ## Anatomy of a post-merge hook